 Nigeria presents a complex case for the EITI, given the size of the oil and gas sector, the practical deviations from the outdated regulatory framework and challenges in government entities’ record-keeping.
 The oil and gas industry in particular is one in which all requirements of the Standard apply, covering the whole of Nigeria’s upstream from barters of the SOE’s in-kind revenue to transportation revenues.
 Since 2011, the NSWG has extended the scope of reporting to the nascent solid minerals sector, which presented its own complexities given the dominance of large-scale construction companies in quarrying and small-scale operators in precious metal mining.
 Nigeria now publishes separate EITI Reports for the two sectors, with the period from procurement of the Independent Administrator to publication of the EITI Reports often exceeding one year.
 In light of the lengthy procurement process mandated by Nigerian law, the NEITI Secretariat has expanded its role to scoping work and data collection in order to meet reporting deadlines.
-Meanwhile the scope of reporting has increased under the Standard, but disclosures in NEITI’s Reports do not appear to have kept up.
+Meanwhile, the scope of reporting has increased under the Standard, but disclosures in NEITI’s Reports do not appear to have kept up.
 Nigeria has not undertaken a scoping study for either solid minerals or oil and gas under the EITI Standard.

 Given Nigeria’s high dependency on oil and gas, there is a vibrant national debate about sector management, the level at which the state should participate in the sector and the future prospects of the oil and gas industry in Nigeria.
 The EITI contributes actively to this debate through regular publication of policy briefs, opinion pieces on suggested legislative reform, news articles, workshops and, more recently, its social media platform.

 Looking ahead, there is significant scope for entrenching EITI reporting in government and company systems.
-While NEITI’s data collection automation project is meant to improve the efficiency of data collection by moving it online, there is scope for more mundane solutions to ensuring robust quality assurance procedures are followed in the normal production of government extractive industries data.
-There is likewise scope for industry to consider means of producing EITI information on a regular basis, as part of regular reporting, and to integrate certification of EITI disclosures in regular auditing cycles.
-This is a clear moment of opportunity for Nigeria under a new administration committed to improving transparency and governance of its extractive industries, including wholesale reform at the historically opaque NNPC.
+While NEITI’s data collection automation project is meant to improve the efficiency of data collection by moving it online, there is need to ensure that robust quality assurance procedures are followed in the normal production of government extractive industries data.
+There is likewise need for industry to consider means of producing EITI information on a regular basis, as part of regular reporting, and to integrate certification of EITI disclosures in regular auditing cycles.
+This is a clear moment of opportunity for Nigeria under a new administration committed to improving transparency and governance of its extractive industries, including wholesale reform at the historically opaque Nigerian National Petroleum Corporation (NNPC).

 Recommendations